Qihao-He/Parallel-programming/PI/README.txt

 Finish setup the github repository for the README.txt 14:33PM
 Setting up the vimrc (vim configuration)for the easier use of vim.
+Trying to figure out how to split window in vim for efficiency.

 ________________________________________________________________________________
 ________________________________________________________________________________
 ________________________________________________________________________________